 The Company's business activities, together with the factors likely to affect its future development, performance and financial position are set out in the Strategic report on page 1.
 As stated in the Strategic report the principal risks and uncertainties affecting the Company are inextricably linked to those affecting the Group.
 The Group has significant financial resources and as a consequence the directors believe that the Group is well placed to manage its business risks successfully.

 The Group regularly updates its trading and financial projections, which make allowance for anticipated market conditions.
-In preparing the projections, the Directors have considered the ability of customers to secure mortgage funding and note that the Help to Buy scheme is a significant benefit to potential customers in accessing the market and mortgage finance.
+In preparing the projections, the Directors have considered the ability of customers to secure mortgage funding.